 To be eligible for deductions, you must demonstrate that you’re running a legitimate business.
 This involves more than just having a website; it means registering your business, having a separate business bank account, and keeping meticulous records.
 Without this foundation, the IRS might classify your operation as a hobby, disqualifying your deductions.
 Smart business tax planning helps you understand which expenses count and ensures you have the documentation to back them up.

-Depreciation Hurdles for California Photographers
+Common Depreciation Roadblocks for Photographers

 While understanding federal depreciation rules is a great start, California photographers have an extra layer of complexity to manage.
 The Golden State has its own specific tax laws that don’t always align with the IRS, which means what works for your federal return might not fly on your state return.
 Getting a handle on these differences is crucial for keeping your photography business financially healthy and compliant.
 These hurdles aren’t meant to trip you up, but they do require careful attention to detail.
 From software rules to deduction caps, let’s walk through the main challenges you’ll face and how to approach them.